 - Sets the stage to get everyone to participate and participate for the rest of the day.

-- Works with multiple intelligence.
+- Works with multiple intelligences.

 - Draws out more reserved participants.